-“This is will end badly, James.”
+“This will end badly, James.”
 Sirius goes on regardless of my questioning

-“Not if I have anything to do with it.
-It will be fine!”
-James says, suavely confident.
+“Not if I have anything to do with it,” James says, suavely confident.

-“I don’t know Prongs…” Sirius says slowly.
-His hair has not reached a level of disarray I have never witnessed.
+“I don’t know…” Sirius says slowly.
+His hair has not reached a level of disarray I have never yet witnessed.